WATCH: Minnesota Department of Health holds 2 p.m. press conference on state’s COVID-19 response | RiverTowns

-ST. PAUL — The Minnesota Department of Health held a conference call to brief members of the media on the latest public health information regarding COVID-19 on Thursday, Dec.
-10.
+ST. PAUL — The Minnesota Department of Health held a conference call to brief members of the media on the latest public health information regarding COVID-19 at 2 p.m.
+Tuesday, Dec.
+15.

-Speakers included MDH Commissioner Jan Malcolm and MDH Medical Director Dr. Ruth Lynfield.
+Speakers included MDH Commissioner Jan Malcolm and MDH Infectious Disease Director Kris Ehresmann.

 Watch a stream of the event below.
 Refresh your browser closer to the start time if the video player does not display.